MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 Sometimes a proxy configuration such as Internet Explorer’s AutoConfig URL settings can cause issues.
 Try removing these proxy settings and test to see if the issue is fixed.
 For more information, see [Auto configuration settings for Internet Explorer 11](/internet-explorer/ie11-deploy-guide/auto-configuration-settings-for-ie11).

-### You’re unable to download files from certain websites when running Microsoft Edge
+### You can't download files from certain websites when running Microsoft Edge

 Certain legacy websites may experience download issues when browsing in Microsoft Edge.
 These websites need to load in IE mode.